bitbar/test-samples/appium/sample-scripts/java-image-recognition/bug_invaders/README.md

 7. make install

-How to build and run Hobbit Kabam Sample
+How to build and run Testdroid Image Recognition Sample
 =======================================================

 **Run from command line with Maven**